intel/tbtools/README.md

 : Run receiver lane margining on given USB4 port.
 This requires that the kernel is build with `CONFIG_USB4_DEBUGFS_MARGINING=y` set.

+`tbmonitor`
+: Command line monitor for events in the Thunderbolt/USB4 domains.

 `tbpd`
 : Type-C port power delivery control.
 Currently only supports ChromeOS style through their embedded controller.
 To use this on Chromebooks